-4.2 BARDENA interoperability with national and international databases
+BARDENA interoperability with national and international databases

+Individual patient data corresponding to hospital health care (demographics, medical diagnoses, procedures, in-hospital mortality, etc.) included in BARDENA is transmitted to the Ministry of Health at the national level.
+This information is integrated with the data of the rest of the Spanish regions in the MBDS database, which is the database of reference of the Spanish national health system.5 This allows for interoperability of information and analysis of variability between the Spanish hospitals.

-At this moment BARDENA information from the hospital setting is integrated with that of other regions in the MBDS, which is piloted at national level.5 Also, BARDENA information is integrated in the Spanish database for pharmacoepidemiological research in the public sector (BIFAP), managed by the Spanish Agency for Drugs and Medical Devices.
+In addition, BARDENA information is integrated in the Spanish database for pharmacoepidemiological research in the public sector (BIFAP), managed by the Spanish Agency for Drugs and Medical Devices.
 This database was created in 2001 and at this moment includes more than 20 million medical records.35 Work is also underway to integrate information from BARDENA into the Spanish Data lake that will be created soon.36

-Moreover, at this moment BARDENA is in the process of being integrated into the European European Health Data & Evidence Network (EHDEN), a European network ofdata sources.37383940
+Moreover, at this moment BARDENA is in the process of being integrated into the European European Health Data & Evidence Network (EHDEN), a European consortium of data sources from 12 countries funded by the European Union´s Horizon 2020.37 EHDEN was launched in 2018 and aimed at building a standardized large-scale network to reduce the time needed to provide answers in real world health research.
+This involves transforming data into the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM),38 an open community data standard designed to standardize the structure of the data from the different sources.
+This allows to other organizations to analyze and consult our data warehouse through the Observational Health Data Sciences and Informatics (OHDSI) program.39

+ATLAS.40

-5. Strengths and weaknesses
+Strengths and weaknesses